fluke777/RoboND-Kinematics-Project/writeup_template.md

 Code is present here.
 Brief outline of solution was in previous section.

 #### Implementation difficulties
-During the implamentation I had one major issue and that was numericall stability of the implementations of inversion of matrices.
-I tried several implementations (LU decomposition, inversion, transposition) with different results on different systems.
+During the implamentation I had one major issue and that was numerical stability of the implementations of inversion of matrices.
+I tried several implementations (LU decomposition, inversion, transposition) with different results on different computers.
 Unfortunately the notes are misleading here.
-During ~3 days of debugging I switched my implementation for the vanilla one almost completely and it still gave weird results until I switched the inverse for the transpose.
+During ~3 days of debugging I switched portions of the implementation for the walkthrough one and it still gave weird results until I switched the inverse for the transpose.
+Potentially something that might be improved in the future.

-During writing this report I also noticed interesting tidbit that is present in the walktrhough and also copied in my code and that is the implemenation of Theta6 which is

-	theta6 = atan2(-R3_6[1,1], R3_6[1,0])

-Which is not exactly according to the definition although it still returns correct angle + 2pi.
-Both versions seem to work althought the "incorrect" one seems to perform less rotations.

 #### Areas for improvements

 Since this project is fairly big the areas are not so much improvements but more areas for further exploration.
-I would definitely like to understand the whole chain.
+- I would definitely like to understand the whole chain.
 Especially how the planner works since sometimes it does not feel like the path planned is optimal
+- ROS + gazebo seems like a very powerful tool

 ### Attributions